mzdv/vrouter/readme.md

 When the incoming traffic gets passed over to another router, the process is repeated if needed.

+Outgoing data is the same as incoming data (since router is a proxy between the incoming and outgoing data).

 Control messages
 ----------------
 Control messages represent commands sent directly to the router to alter its state, such as regeneration of routing tables and poweroff.
 Furthermore, This channel is used to send back to the client when the messages are undeliverable.

+Control message data is the following:
+`[COMMAND]`

+Where `[COMMAND]` is one of the following:
+*   `FLUSH` - flushes all routing tables
+*   `POWEROFF` - powers off the router
+*   `DENYALL` - denies all incoming and outgoing traffic
+*   `ALLOWALL` - allows all incoming and outgoing traffic

 Data manipulation
 -----------------